mui/material-ui/docs/data/material/components/steppers/steppers.md

 The Stepper component displays progress through a sequence of logical and numbered steps.
 It supports horizontal and vertical orientation for desktop and mobile viewports.

-Material UI Steppers are implemented using a collection of related components:
+Steppers are implemented using a collection of related components:

 - Stepper: a required container for steps.
 Renders as a `<ol>` by default.
 - Step: a step.
 Renders as a `<li>` by default.